matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### NSC

-The [National Scholastic Championship](http://www.pace-nsc.org/pace-nsc-2018- june-2-3-washington-dc/) (NSC) is hosted by PACE.
-It is of comparable difficult to HSNCT, but with several notable differences.
-NSC packets have slightly more fine arts than HSNCT, and they contains no questions on pop culture or sports.
+The [National Scholastic Championship](http://www.pace-nsc.org/pace-nsc-2018- june-2-3-washington-dc/) (NSC) is hosted by PACE, and is to HSNCT what ACF Nationals is to ICT.
+Although the difficulty is comparable to that of HSCNT, the format and subject distribution have some slight differences.
+NSC packets have longer tossups, more questions fine arts, mythology, and philosophy content than HSNCT, and no questions on pop culture or sports.
+In addition, NSC features untimed rounds, no negs, 20-point powers, and "bounceback" bonuses (if a team gets a bounus part wrong, their opponent has a chance to answer).

-In addition, NSC features untimed rounds, no negs, 20-point powers, and "bounceback" bonuses (where if a team gets a bounus part wrong, their opponent has a chance to answer).
-Teams qualify for NSC by placing in the top 10-25% at a PACE-certified tournament (the exact cutoff depends on the level of certification).
+Rather than producing regular-season question sets, PACE certifies high school tournament that meet certain standards of question quality, fair competition, and results reporting (certification does not cost any money, and we encourage all hosts to ensure that their tournaments are certified).
+Teams can qualify for NSC by placing in the top 10-25% at a PACE-certified tournament, with the exact cutoff depending on the level of certification.

 ### NASAT